Things to Do in Helsinki

 To see the real story of Finland you need to get away from the busiest most touristy spots.
 Everyone goes to see the architecture of the Russian Empire in the senate square but to see the most beautiful spots in a truly Finnish Helsinki you need to look just outside the busiest tourist destinations to discover something different.

 This tour will take you to some beautiful parts of Helsinki you would otherwise miss.
-Starting around Oodi library we will walk towards Töölö to see some unique Helsinki architecture as it changes from Art Nouveau to functionalism where we will also walk past one of Europe’s most prominent music schools.
+Starting close to the Finnish parliament, we will walk towards Töölö to see some unique Helsinki architecture as it changes from Art Nouveau to functionalism.
+We will also see where the city centre meets nature and walk by one of Helsinki’s most beautiful bays and witness how modern Helsinki was built around that, and what role the Cold War played in this.

 Why was the minister of the interior assassinated?